Peloton · Peloton Privacy Policy · View original document ↗

 What it is

-Peloton and its advertising partners use cookies and tracking tools on the website and app to monitor your activity and serve you targeted ads.
+Peloton and its partners use cookies and similar tracking tools to monitor how you use the website and app, and this data can be used to show you personalized ads.

 Consumer impact (what this means for users)